 Secondly, make sure the weather conditions are good (enough).
 Check the forecast the evening before.
 Sunny and not too much wind or rain is what you want.
 When snow is predicted (yes, even in summer – I’ve seen it snow in August in Banff), postpone your trip.

 Thirdly, bring a warm jacket and/or sweater, as it can be windy and cold at the summit.
-Also, put on sturdy hiking boots.
+Also, put on a pair of sturdy hiking boots.
 Especially after the forest section, you’ll need decent footwear.

 Fourthly, bring enough food and drinks in your backpack, especially on hot summer days.
 And don’t forget bug repellent.
 One summer might be better than another, but it can be awful.
 I know by experience.